microsoft/vstest-docs/RFCs/0019-Disable-Appdomain-While-Running-Tests.md

 1. Hang in Appdoamin.Unload (Tracking issue https://github.com/Microsoft/testfx/issues/225)

-2. AppDomain.Unload call crashes the process even if you have an exception handler in code.
-This is due to a CLR and OS bug which ends up ignoring the exception handler in code and terminates the process.
+2. AppDomain.Unload call can crash the process even if you have an exception handler in code (check next section for details)

+## Details of one such crash during Appdomain.Unload

+Below is one of the analysis done for one of the crash dump while calling Appdomain.Unload

+1. An HWND (call it X) has a WndProc that is implemented in managed code.
+2. The app domain that owns the WndProc code shuts down.
+3. The OS delivers a message to window X.
+4. The CLR tries to run the WndProc, but throws AppDomainUnloadedException when it sees that the WndProc is in a dead app domain.
+5. The AppDomainUnloadedException propagates back into the OS window message dispatcher.
+6. The OS window message dispatcher immediately reports the exception as unhandled (ignoring all exception handlers that might exist "further back" on the stack), which generally has the same effect as a failfast and tears down the process.

 ## Proposed changes